-- (a) Class ratings shall be established for aeroplanes certificated for single-pilot operation and shall comprise - (1) single-engine, land; - (2) single-engine, sea; - (3) multi-engine, land; - (4) multi-engine, sea; - (5) TMG. - (b) Type ratings shall be established for: - (1) aircraft certificated for operation with a minimum crew of at least two pilots; - (2) helicopters and powered-lifts certificated for single-pilot operation; - (3) remotely piloted aircraft; and - (4) any aircraft whenever considered necessary by the Authority - (c) When an applicant demonstrates skill and knowledge for the initial issue of a pilot licence, the category and the ratings appropriate to the class or type of aircraft used in the demonstration shall be entered on the licence. - (d) The holder of a licence shall not act either as pilot-in-command or as co-pilot of an aeroplane, an airship, a helicopter, a powered-lift or a remotely pilot aircraft unless the holder has received authorisation as follows: - (1) the appropriate class rating specified in (a) above; or - (2) a type rating when required in accordance with the provisions of (b) above.
+- (b) [Class ratings shall be established for RPA and associated RPS certificated for single remote pilot operations which have comparable handling, performance and characteristics unless a type rating is considered necessary by the Authority.] - (c) Type ratings shall be established for: - (1) aircraft certificated for operation with a minimum crew of at least two pilots; - (2) helicopters and powered-lifts certificated for single-pilot operation; - (3) [remotely piloted aircraft and associated RPS; and] - (4) any aircraft whenever considered necessary by the Authority - (d) When an applicant demonstrates skill and knowledge for the initial issue of a pilot licence, the category and the ratings appropriate to the class or type of aircraft used in the demonstration shall be entered on the licence. - (e) The holder of a licence shall not act either as pilot-in-command or as co-pilot of an aeroplane, an airship, a helicopter, a powered-lift or a remotely pilot aircraft unless the holder has received authorisation as follows: - (1) the appropriate class rating specified in (a) above; or - (2) [a type rating when required in accordance with the provisions of (c) above. - (f) When a class or type rating is issued limiting the privileges to act as co-pilot, or limiting the privileges to act as pilot only during the cruise phase of the flight, such limitation shall be endorsed on the rating.] - (g) For the purpose of training, testing, or specific special purpose non-revenue, non-passenger carrying flights, special authorisation may be provided in writing to the licence holder by the Authority in place of issuing the class or type rating.
+This authorisation shall be limited in validity to the time needed to complete the specific flight. - (h) The applicant shall have demonstrated a degree of skill appropriate to the licence in an aircraft of the class for which the rating is sought. - (i) [For aircraft operating under (c)(1) above, the applicant shall have:] - (1) gained, under appropriate supervision, experience in the applicable type of aircraft and/or flight simulator in the following: - normal flight procedures and manoeuvres during all phases of flight; - abnormal and emergency procedures and manoeuvres in the event of failures and malfunctions of equipment, such as engine, systems and airframe; - where applicable, instrument procedures, including instrument approach, missed approach and landing procedures under normal, abnormal and emergency conditions, including simulated engine failure;

-- (e) When a type rating is issued limiting the privileges to act as co-pilot, or limiting the privileges to act as pilot only during the cruise phase of the flight, such limitation shall be endorsed on the rating. - (f) For the purpose of training, testing, or specific special purpose non-revenue, non-passenger carrying flights, special authorisation may be provided in writing to the licence holder by the Authority in place of issuing the class or type rating.
-This authorisation shall be limited in validity to the time needed to complete the specific flight. - (g) The applicant shall have demonstrated a degree of skill appropriate to the licence in an aircraft of the class for which the rating is sought. - (h) For aircraft operating under (b)(1) above, the applicant shall have: - (1) gained, under appropriate supervision, experience in the applicable type of aircraft and/or flight simulator in the following: - normal flight procedures and manoeuvres during all phases of flight; - abnormal and emergency procedures and manoeuvres in the event of failures and malfunctions of equipment, such as engine, systems and airframe; - where applicable, instrument procedures, including instrument approach, missed approach and landing procedures under normal, abnormal and emergency conditions, including simulated engine failure; - procedures for crew incapacitation and crew coordination including allocation of pilot tasks; crew cooperation and use of checklists; - (2) demonstrated the skill and knowledge required for the safe operation of the applicable type of aircraft, relevant to the duties of a pilot-in-command or a co-pilot as applicable; and - (3) demonstrated, at the airline transport pilot licence level, an extent of knowledge determined by the Authority on the basis of the requirements specified in Subpart F. - (i) For aircraft operated under (b)(2),(3),(4) above; - (1) The applicant shall have demonstrated the skill and knowledge required for the safe operation of the applicable type of aircraft, relevant to the licensing requirements and piloting functions of the applicant.
+- procedures for crew incapacitation and crew coordination including allocation of pilot tasks; crew cooperation and use of checklists; - (2) demonstrated the skill and knowledge required for the safe operation of the applicable type of aircraft, relevant to the duties of a pilot-in-command or a co-pilot as applicable; and - (3) demonstrated, at the airline transport pilot licence level, an extent of knowledge determined by the Authority on the basis of the requirements specified in Subpart F. - (j) [For aircraft operated under (c)(2),(3),(4) above the applicant shall have demonstrated the skill and knowledge required for the safe operation of the applicable type of aircraft, relevant to the licensing requirements and piloting functions of the applicant.]